How To Define Your Target Market in 7 Steps

 • Is there anything wrong with their life that your product or service could help them solve?

-• What are the advantages of buying your goods or service?
+• What are the advantages of buying your goods or services?
 How does it benefit your potential consumer’s life?

 Return to these answers whenever you’re lost in the minutia of your target market study.
 Allow them to be your guide while conducting your research.